tindolt/SCAM/Readme.md

 	- `command:set-value:echelon-offset` - Now set on the LCD screen menu.
 3. Copy the [dispatcher script](bin/script_dispatcher.cs) to the dispatcher and recompile.
 4. Copy the [agent script](bin/script_agent.cs) to all agents and recompile.

+# Updated dock name to prevent  confusion with other automation scripts that used docka

 ## Definitions